 New York Jets

-Stacking Targets: QB Sam Darnold, RB Le’Veon Bell, WR Robby Anderson, WR Jamison Crowder, WR Quincy Enunwa, TE Chris Herndon
+Stacking Targets: QB Sam Darnold, RB Le’Veon Bell, RB Ty Montgomery, WR Robby Anderson, WR Jamison Crowder, WR Quincy Enunwa, TE Chris Herndon

 If Adam Gase brings his sloth-like offense to Gang Green, this team stack probably won’t hit.
 Gase’s Dolphins ranked dead last, 22nd, and dead last in play volume, and 26th, 28th, and 17th in points scored.
-But Gase inherits far more skill-position talent in New York, while OTA/minicamp reports suggested Gase emphasized tempo in practices.
+But Gase inherits far more skill-position talent in New York, while the Jets emphasized playing up-tempo, no-huddle offense this preseason.

 Stacking Targets: QB Nick Foles, RB Leonard Fournette, WR Dede Westbrook, WR Keelan Cole, WR D.J.
-Chark, WR Marqise Lee
+Chark

 Yeah, this is an ugly one, and I wouldn’t blame anyone for outright dismissing it.
 But the fact that most fantasy leaguers will indeed dismiss it lowers its draft-day cost.
 Reasons for optimism include the return of Jacksonville’s offensive line after losing 4-of-5 starters to injured reserve, while the Jaguars led the entire NFL in play volume in Doug Marrone’s first year as coach (2017) before falling to 20th last season as Blake Bortles imploded and Cody Kessler made five impossible-to-watch starts.
 Jacksonville committed the NFL’s fifth-most turnovers (29), drive killers that helped keep their offense off the field.

 Nick Foles’ high-variance play works nicely as a QB2/3 in best-ball leagues.
 He’s very much capable of producing random big games.
 Leonard Fournette was a consensus first-round pick in 2018 drafts.
 He’s back healthy with an ADP that’s dipped deep into the third round.
 Third-year slot WR Dede Westbrook is an ascending talent coming off an 100-plus-target season and almost always lasts until the double-digit rounds.
-Keelan Cole, D.J.
-Chark, and Marqise Lee are virtually free.
+Keelan Cole and training-camp star D.J.
+Chark are virtually free.

 Editor’s note: For Evan Silva’s Top-150, Sleepers/Busts, Offensive Line Rankings, Team-by-Team Outlooks and tons more, check out our Draft Kit.